vaakash/aakash-web/docs/announcer/faq.md

 Yes, the plugin allows to create custom rules to decide where the announcements have to be displayed.

+### Does it support WPML translation?

+The plugin supports rules where you can display the announcement on specific language.
+Using this feature, you can show/hide announcement based on the post language.

 ### Can I display the announcement after some time ?

 Yes, you can configure time to display the announcement after page load in certain time.